Legal & Other Veteran Links

 - National Veterans Legal Services Program (NVLSP) is an independent nonprofit organization that has worked since 1980 to ensure that the U.S. government keeps its pact with our nation's 25 million veterans and active duty personnel by providing them the federal benefits they have earned through their service to our country.
 Helping veterans and active duty personnel obtain the benefits they deserve.
 We also need to donate to their cause so they may continue to fight for the rights of those who protect us.

 - Indiana Legal Services ensuring equal access to justice.
-ILS is a non-profit law firm that provides free civil legal services to eligible low-income people throughout the state of Indiana.
+ILS is a non-profit law firm that provides free civil legal services to eligible low-income Veterans, service members and their families in non-criminal cases throughout the state of Indiana.
+Call 317-631-9433 Tuesday, Wednesday & Thursday 9am-3pm.

 - Legal Services Corporation - Is an independent nonprofit established by Congress in 1974 to provide financial support for civil legal aid to low-income Americans.
 LSC promotes equal access to justice by providing funding to 134 independent non-profit legal aid programs in every state, the District of Columbia, and U.S. Territories.
 LSC grantees serve thousands of low-income individuals, children, families, seniors, and veterans in 813 offices in every congressional district.
 Read more about the vital role legal aid plays in a just America.